Coronavirus: Can a booster dose with a shorter interval harm your health? - 12/06/2021

 A question that has arisen is whether this reduction in the booster dose interval can cause any harm to health.
 But that is not the case.
 “There is no risk to health, but we also don’t have evidence of being more beneficial”, evaluates the doctor Renato Kfouri, director of SBIm (Brazilian Society of Immunizations).

-For Alexandre Naime, infectologist and professor at Unesp (State University of São Paulo), the anticipation of four months is not harmful to health and is not unprecedented, since the United Kingdom, for example, has reduced the interval of the booster dose to three months to try to stop the advance of the Delta variant.
+For Alexandre Naime, infectologist and professor at Unesp (State University of São Paulo), the anticipation of four months is not harmful to health and is not unprecedented, since the United Kingdom, for example, has reduced the interval of the booster dose to three months to try to brake the advance of the delta variant.

 “It is also necessary to take into account the proximity of the end-of-the-year festivities, when we know that families are meeting and will gather”, evaluates the specialist.
 “Thinking like this, the advance reinforcement is an attempt to increase protection in the period”, he says.
 This, by the way, was the justification of the São Paulo government to maintain the reduction of the interval.